 From left to right: Don, Martin, Alan, Jacquie, Cassandra and June.
 Jacquie and Cassandra joined us for most of the day's walk.

 When I first heard the others talking about going to Wang I had no idea what they were talking about.

-In regard to how we walked this walk was much more relaxed that the Walk for Solar Power that I had done two years earlier with a much bigger group.
+In regard to how we walked this walk was much more relaxed than the Walk for Solar Power that I had done two years earlier with a much bigger group.
 The Walkers for Solar Power were more controlled in exactly where they walked, reasonably so for a bigger group of generally much younger people.

 Each piece of wood has a hole drilled in it and the native bees use these for their breeding.

 There is a story to the shorts I am wearing.
 I neglected to bring any with me, but found the weather to be a bit warmer than I was expecting.
 I bought a pair at a goodwill store, but then left them behind at one of the many places we stayed.
 The shorts I am wearing in this photo are cut down jeans.

 I only walked about 11km on this day (and not at all on the previous day); my feet, particularly the right Achilles tendon, were giving trouble.
 From this point my feet slowly improved.

 My feet were giving trouble at this point so I drove the car ahead to wait for the other walkers.
 So I watched how the appearance of the landscape changed as the sunshine came and went and the morning mists gradually lifted.

 This area was perhaps the most attractive country of the walk, but there were many beautiful places along the way.

 My feet gave me an interesting day on this stretch.